As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 3. Become solution focused

-The Oxford English dictionary defines “overwhelm” as bury or drown beneath a huge mass.
+The Oxford English dictionary defines “overwhelm” as burying or drowning beneath a huge mass.

 We become overwhelmed because of our thinking process: we think that the problem is greater than the solution.